ECONOMICS AND BUSINESS (EBGN)

 - Understand a variety of value-adding business models and their associated operations.

-- Analyze a quality control system with a statistical process control simulation.
+- Analyze a quality control system using statistical process control through case studies and 3 homework quizzes.

 EBGN580.
 EXPLORATION ECONOMICS.
 3.0 Semester Hrs.